timelystream/timelystream.com/docs/get-started/first-database.md

 ---
 title: Create my first dataset
 description:
-  This document shows how to work with QuestDB as a time series database by generating dummy time series data, insert the data into a table, then querying and cleaning up the example data set.
+  This document shows how to work with Blazar as a time series database by generating dummy time series data, insert the data into a table, then querying and cleaning up the example data set.
 ---

-The goal of this guide is to explore QuestDB's features and to interact with time series data and assumes you have an instance running.
-You can find guides to setup QuestDB on the [introduction page](/docs/introduction).
+The goal of this guide is to explore Blazar's features and to interact with time series data and assumes you have an instance running.
+You can find guides to setup Blazar on the [introduction page](/docs/introduction).
 In this tutorial, you will learn how to:

 1. [Create tables](#creating-a-table)